Castle Szidonia: Post-communism

-Not much is known about the original grounds, but the Dutch garden and the U-shaped inner garden were left intact, with plane trees and a black walnut.
+Limited information is available about the original grounds, but it is known that the Dutch garden and the U-shaped inner garden have been preserved in their original form.
+These areas feature plane trees and a black walnut tree.

-In January 2014, Professor Dr. Günter Nebel, the hotel's new owner, who is trying to preserve the character of the hotel is developed and adjusted to the concept, and the hospitality at, which has always been home waiting for the visitor.
+In January 2014, Professor Dr. Günter Nebel, the hotel's new owner, is trying to preserve the hotel's character and align with the ongoing development and adaptation of its concept, while ensuring a hospitable environment that has always welcomed visitors.